The Chap: Publication history

 The magazine is printed in B5 format, and originally was published in that format as well.
 In May 2009, the magazine nearly closed due to financial issues arising from moving from B5 to the larger A4 format.
 To keep going The Chap asked its readership and subscribers to donate funds.
 Additionally, Viz Magazine financially supported the magazine.
 It returned to B5 to reduce printing costs.

 The Chap was published bi-monthly from 1999 to May 2017.

 From issue #92 published in May 2017, the magazine has been published quarterly, has double the number of pages, and has been graphically redesigned.
 On this "relaunch" the editor said:

+In summer of 2025, the magazine ceased publication and announced it was becoming a members’ society.

 Chap events

 The Chap used to host the annual summer Chap Olympiad which was normally held in Bedford Square Gardens in London.

 The magazine has also conducted a number of balls called the Grand Anarcho-Dandyist Balls.

 Chap protests

 The magazine has also organised several serious and semi-serious protests, all conducted in the unique tongue-in-cheek Chap style.
 These include: